Data & Analytics · Mid level · Updated August 2026

 BAs quantify everyone's work but their own.
 The fix is measuring what your artifacts changed downstream: requirements quality shows up in rework rates and clarification tickets, process redesign shows up in cycle time and handoff counts, UAT rigor shows up in go-live defects.

 Before-and-after numbers are the strongest format because they carry their own baseline.
 Handoffs from 11 to 6.
 Time-to-close down 9 days.
 Three-week intake down to six days.
+All three of those are on the example resume, and each one implies the document that produced it.
 If you didn't record the before, reconstruct a defensible estimate from old tickets or reports; a conservative number beats an absent one every time.

 Phrases that quietly sink BA resumes